M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Bearings
   - Griptape
   - Decks

-Task F:
- o Add a “Buy Now” button to your product list.
+Task F: Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters: